Missing large

 True, but there’s real costs even in Canada, the UK, Norway, etc for non-residents.
 I had a serious medical incident in December 7 years back – a major surgery, 3 days in intensive care, another 15 days under 1-to-1 nursing care with daily visits from my surgeon, the top thoracic surgeon in the region, and a total of 33 days in hospital, with tons of diagnostic imaging and medications.
 I wasn’t out of pocket other than my lost wages (and I did get some government assistance for that), but my mom-in-law estimated the cost to Alberta (Canada) healthcare was likely $70-80K (she used to run a hospital lab department, so she has some idea).
 Not cheap at all for ordinary people, but that was probably about 1/10th of what US hospitals would have charged for that level of care, based on some medical issues retired friends of my parents experienced while vacationing in Arizona around the same time.

-9. almost 5 years ago on Jane's World
+9. about 5 years ago on Jane's World

 Sounds like Twitter.